AckerlyXu/heima/articles/virtual-machines/windows/migration-classic-resource-manager-plan.md

 **Replicate your enviornment and do a test migration**
   > [!NOTE]
-  > Exact replication of your existing environment is executed by using a community-contributed tool which is not officially supported by Microsoft Support.
+  > Exact replication of your existing environment is executed by using a community-contributed tool which is not officially supported by Azure.cn Support.
 Therefore, it is an **optional** step but it is the best way to find out issues without touching your production environments.
 If using a community-contributed tool is not an option, then read about the Validate/Prepare/Abort Dry Run recommendation below.
   >

   Conducting a lab test of your exact scenario (compute, networking, and storage) is the best way to ensure a smooth migration.
 This will help ensure: